cessadev/cessadev/README.md

 - **Tools & Libraries:** JWT, Swagger, Lombok, Maven, Flyway, Postman & Git.
 - **Design Patterns:** Clean Architecture & Hexagonal Architecture.

-My main focus is the development and containerization of REST services and microservices in Spring.
+My main focus is the development of REST services and microservices in Spring.
 I am currently learning unit and integration testing with JUnit and Testcontainers.